neil-zt/eecs-tools/README.md

 To-do: pypl installation and stuff

 After installation, this package is ready to be used, in any Python environment you like, Jupyter Notebook, for example.
-For details on how to use the specific functions, check out the [Jupyter Notebook](/guide.ipynb).

 ## Coverage